vuejs/docs/src/api/composition-api-lifecycle.md

   A parent component's updated hook is called after that of its child components.

-  This hook is called after any DOM update of the component, which can be caused by different state changes.
+  This hook is called after any DOM update of the component, which can be caused by different state changes, because multiple state changes can be batched into a single render cycle for performance reasons.
 If you need to access the updated DOM after a specific state change, use [nextTick()](/api/general#nexttick) instead.

   **This hook is not called during server-side rendering.**